Eclypses/mte-relay-browser/README.md

 const data = await response.json();
 ```

-> Note: This library is designed to only communicate with a properly configured [MTE Relay Server]
+> Note: This library is designed to only communicate with a properly configured [MTE Relay Server](https://www.npmjs.com/package/mte-relay-server).